utah-cs4470-sp25/runtime/README.md

     void fail_assertion(char *message)

 This method prints the error message to standard error and then exits with exit code 1.
+The argument to `fail_assertion` must be a pointer to a *null terminated* sequence of characters---a C string.
+The string *should not* contain a newline.
 Your compiled code should call `fail_assertion` if any runtime error, like dividing by zero, occurs.

 The `jpl_alloc` function has the following signature: